shiftkey/brendanforster.com/content/notes/fixing-invalid-git-paths-on-windows.md

    shell they're likely to fail.
  - These instructions are tailored to one repository.
 You'll need to adapt these based on the problem file paths you encounter in your situation.
- - This repository should be fixed soon, so you probably won't be able to reproduce the same behaviour by literally running the same commands.
+ - This repository has been fixed, so you probably won't be able to replicate the same behaviour by running the exact same commands either.

 ## The Scene - A Failing Clone